neticdk/external-dns-tidydns-webhook/README.md

 ## Developer Guide

 All dependencies are included in the `vendor/` directory.
-This makes the repository significantly larger but also means that Go need not be installed to build the application.
-Docker is the only requirement.
+This makes the repository significantly larger but also means that Docker is the only requirement.
 Everything else is present.
-Another benefit is that running CI pipeline potentially becomes lighter and faster because no external dependencies needs to be downloaded before building and running tests.
+A benefit of this is that running CI pipelines becomes lighter and faster because no external dependencies needs to be downloaded before building and running tests.

-Building the image with docker requires buildx if building a multiplatform image.
-An example is shown below:
+An example of building a multiplatform image is shown below:

 ```sh
 export VERSION=1.2.3